papa-cool/survey-charts-maker/README.md

 # Survey Chart maker

-The goal of this app is to build several charts for easily analyze a survey result.
-It allows to compare the answers from several group of people and to compare the current result with the previous surveys.
+The goal of this app is to create various charts for easy analysis of survey results.
+It enables comparison of responses across different groups of people and allows for comparison of current results with previous surveys.

 It will be soon available with firebase at https://survey-charts-maker.web.app